desue90/profi-air-touch/README.md

 1. Restart Home Assistant
 2. After restart go to Settings > Devices & services
 3. Click [ADD INTEGRATION](https://my.home-assistant.io/redirect/config_flow_start/?domain=profi_air_touch) and select "Profi-Air Touch"
-4. Enter a name and the IP address for the ventilation system
+4. Enter the IP address of the ventilation system
 5. Select an area for the ventilation system and finisch the configuration

 You now have an entity you can use to set 1 of the 4 available ventilation levels if you meet the [requirements](#requirements) listed above.
 Therefor add any card in the [dashboard](#dashboard) or create [automations](#automation), e.g. to control the timing of the different levels